 One issue that came to light at the inception of the review is how the EP, as a controlled document, is being shared and managed.
 This was illustrated by the fact that the document had been issued to members of the Group without any registration of the fact neither did there appear to be a one-to-one exchange for the document (old for new).
 Therefore, a controlled document has now become uncontrolled.
 Hard copies of the EP are not widely issued as a matter of course.
 The copies were issued for information only for the review.
 A hard copy is provided to the newly trained Borough Emergency Co-ordinator (BEC) as part of their kit.
 From this point it is the responsibility of the BEC to keep the document up to date.
 It is practice that circulation of hard copies should be recorded.
-Hard copies are kept in the Primary Operations Room (Riverside) and other pertinent locations the Secondary Operations Room (Garden Room Clifton Park Museum) and the Emergency Operations Room in Sheffield.
+Hard copies are kept in the Primary Operations Room (Riverside) and other pertinent locations the Secondary Operations Room in Sheffield.
 These copies are kept up to date by a member of the EP Team.